LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_03_Investigate_Compliance.md

     `Start-ComplianceSearch -Identity $Search.Identity`

 16. It Will take a few minutes for the compliance search to complete.
-To check it's status, at the command prompt type the following command press Enter:
+To check its status, at the command prompt type the following command press Enter:

     `Get-ComplianceSearch -Identity "Inbox Search AlexW"`